 Utica, NY: Mr. Keith P. Skermont, age 66, of Utica, passed away on Thursday, December 26, 2019, with his family at his side, after a courageous battle with Pancreatic Cancer.

-To plant a memorial tree in honor of Keith P. Skermont, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Keith P. Skermont, please visit our Heartfelt Sympathies Store.

 He was born in Utica, NY, on December 12, 1953, a son of the late John P. and Amanda (Krause) Skermont.
 Keith was raised and educated in local schools where he attended T. R. Proctor High School.
 At one time, he had been married to the former Diane Sweezey.
 On February 14, 1985 Keith was joined in marriage to the former Gloria J. Dote.

 A respected Auto Body Technician, for over forty years, Keith was a perfectionist and master at his trade.
 He currently owned and operated Skermont’s Auto Sales & Body Repair on Bleecker Street in Utica.
 He loved cars and had a great passion for motorcycles.